tsalb/feature-flag-designs/README.md

 # Feature Flag Designs

-This repo shows a few flag design patterns while demonstrating their utility both client and serverside.
+This repo highlights different design patterns to tackle feature flags using Custom Permissions in both the UI and Apex.

 ## Install with SFDX